 Computers are now an essential part of business.
 This technological advancement gives rise to new roles and job descriptions, such as those of the systems engineer, the hardware engineer, and the software engineer.
 Managing computer systems require specialized knowledge and skills in computing technology.
 Systems engineers and other systems professionals are now typical positions in organizations with dedicated IT staff.
 A fully functional IT staff or IT department has well-defined positions and roles for these personnel.
 While there may be some overlaps between roles, each position has a unique purpose in the management of systems in organizations.
+As technological advances continue to influence and shape individual and group activity, it is expected that firms, governments and other organizations will continue to increase their dependence on computing technology.
+Such increasing dependence equates to the rising integration of information technologies in various aspects of the organization, such as management decision-making and customer service.

 The System: A Definition

 A system is a group of components related to each other in terms of function and purpose.
 Each component is needed for the system to function.
 At the micro-level, a computing system may consist of the computer, its peripherals, and the users.
 In business organizations, especially large ones, a computing system has multiple computers and peripherals, users, network equipment, and other devices.
+The extent of the computer system or information system and the types of components in the system depend on the nature, activities, needs and objectives of the organization.
+In this regard, managers must evaluate the organization for its characteristics, in order to arrive at a suitable definition of its system.

 The components of the system also vary, depending on its functions and purpose.
 For example, if the system’s purpose is to print processed data, the printer is the system.
 If the system’s scope and purpose include the processing and printing of data, the system would be composed of the printer and the computer.
 A system with an organizational, regional, national or global scope may have for its components the computers, peripherals, networks, and users.